-Supra Touch has a screen lock security system.
-While screen lock is enabled, users can view the status screen but must enter the PIN before they can access any of the control's functions.
+Plus Touch has a screen lock security system.
+While screen lock is enabled, users must enter the PIN before they can access any of the control's functions, except the main status screen.

-Supra Touch is compatible with most alarm systems.
+Plus Touch is compatible with most alarm systems.
 You can connect the control to an alarm siren or other external alarm system.
 Customizable alarm settings allow you to choose which alarm conditions you want to be notified about.